 - Tell the person who is shipping the chips to skip with the chips.

-- Put real chips in one of the chip bags the children made.
+- When the work is finished, put real chips in one of the chip bags that the children made.

 - Open the chip bag and tip it so the chips slip out into a bowl.

 - Give each of the children a chip to hold to their lips before they eat it, pointing out that chips and lips both end with -ip.

 - With the word-building cards, have the children make new words by changing the vowel or either of the consonants:

 - Change the beginning consonants: chip→ ship; rip→ lip; grip→ trip; clip→ flip